rboston628/rboston628/README.md

 ## technical summary

-I am an adept programmer in C++, which is my preference for any production applications.
-My two main coding projects for my research were both written entirely in C++.
-I have recently begin working to help maintain the [mantid](https://github.com/mantidproject/mantid) codebase for ORNL.
+I have been programming in C/C++ since around 2012.
+My two main coding projects for my research were both written using in C++.
+I am familiar with low-level C++98 methods, as well as more modern language features in the standard library.
+I have recently begun working at ORNL with the [mantid](https://github.com/mantidproject/mantid) codebase.

 Additionally I have worked extensively with python on a number of projects.
 Currently I am part of the team building [SNAPRed](https://github.com/neutrons/SNAPRed) for neutron scattering data reduction at ORNL.
 I have also worked with pandas, seaborn, sklearn, statsmodels, FastAPI, spaCy, numpy and matplotlib during my time as a data scientist.